 In this, a central criticism has been in addressing the inefficient nature of market-based economics or capitalism itself.
 TZM concludes that without a dramatic move away from the incentives and structural dynamics of the market system, there is little hope today for further, relevant improvements in the areas of human rights, ecological sustainability and general public health.

 Supporters refer to the model promoted by TZM as a “Post-Scarcity Economy”.
 This model is inferential, derived from modern principles of scientific, sustainable earthly management, along with contemporary findings in social and epidemiological research.

-The Zeitgeist Movement also has no allegiance to a country or traditional political platforms.
-It views the world as a single system and the human species as a single family and recognizes that all countries must disarm and learn to share resources and ideas if we expect to survive in the long run.
-Hence, the solutions arrived at and promoted are in the interest to help everyone on the planet Earth, not a select group.
+It has no allegiance to country or traditional political platforms.
+It views the world as a single system and the human species as a single family.
+It recognizes that all countries must disarm and learn to share resources and ideas if we expect to survive in the long run.
+Self-interest must become social-interest and the solutions arrived at and promoted are in the interest to help every human being.

 What is the Basic Structure of the Movement?

-The Movement’s structure is comprised of volunteers creating a global communications network for activism that is focused on the educational imperatives of a new socioeconomic model referred to as a “Natural Law Resource Based Economy.”
+The Zeitgeist Movement’s structure is comprised of volunteers creating a global communications network for activism that is focused on the educational imperatives of a new socioeconomic model referred to as a “Post-Scarcity Economy.”

-A more formal affiliation is attained by an individual’s involvement in the Movement via official chapters, usually comprised of city, state or national level groups.
-While the Movement is global, chapters are what comprise the local on-the-ground presence of The Zeitgeist Movement in their respective community or region.
+A more formal affiliation is attained by an individual’s involvement in the Movement via teams/branches, usually comprised of city, state or national level groups.
+While the Movement is global, branches are what comprise the local on-the-ground presence of The Zeitgeist Movement in their respective community or region.

 How does TZM view our major social problems today?